Media Reports that Doctor Falsely Diagnoses Patients with Multiple Sclerosis

 Have You Been Injured by a Doctor’s Negligence?

-The Tampa Bay medical malpractice attorneys at Masterson, Hoag, & Smith, P.A. will fight tirelessly to see that you are compensated if a botched diagnosis causes you pain and suffering.
+The St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. will fight tirelessly to see that you are compensated if a botched diagnosis causes you pain and suffering.
 Give us a call at 727-325-2696 or contact us online and we can begin discussing your case immediately.